angiechangpagne/RedEther/README.md

 For more information, check out https://thegraph.com/

-We do apply Redux in some instances, but usually can simply go with Hooks and Context API, especially with the new features of useReducer and useContext Hooks.
+Redux in some instances, but usually can simply go with Hooks and Context API, especially with the new features of useReducer and useContext Hooks.

 This is not another App about the data.
 The data is not something we can directly change.